sergio-costas/updatesnap/README.md

 avoid the access limits that Github imposes to anonymous API requests.
 The format is the following:

+## TODO

+* Migrate to specific github and gitlab modules instead of using custom code
+* Add version parsing capabilities to automatize it even further
+  * List only newer versions
+  * Add limits to major/minor version numbers (for parts that can't be compiled with too new versions of other parts)
+  * Add odd/even detection for cases where odd minor numbers are development versions
+* Automagically generate an updated *snapcraft.yaml* file

 github:
     user: *username*
     token: *github access token*